Worldcolor: Comics

 Within five years World Color Press became the largest producer of comic magazines in the industry.
 Comic book sales boomed during World War II and the postwar period, and throughout this period, World Color was the nation's leading comic book printer.
 (Comics were the most popular form of newsstand magazine.)

 In 1956, the company installed one of the first web-offset presses in its Sparta plant.
 This innovative printing process, in which rolls or "webs" of paper are fed through rubber-blanketed cylinders, producing tens of thousands of impressions an hour, helped lead the industry into the modern era of print technology.
-By the early 1970s, World Color purchased more equipment and expanded their plants, becoming the largest player in the comic and newsstand special-interest publication market.
+By the early 1970s, World Color purchased more equipment and expanded its plants, becoming the largest player in the comic and newsstand special-interest publication market.

+June 18, 1977, was declared "World Color Press Day": a comic book about the history and process of printing color comics was produced by the Joe Kubert School of Cartoon Art; it was called, Magazineland USA: Sparta, Effingham, Salem, Illinois.

 By the early 1980s World Color Press printed most American comic books, including those of the industry giants Marvel and DC.

 World Color's dominance in the field led to a 1984 lawsuit by Illinois-based First Comics, accusing them of anti-competitive practices.
 The suit was resolved in the spring of 1988.
 In 1985, DC Comics named World Color Press as one of the honorees in the company's 50th anniversary publication Fifty Who Made DC Great.